Externalities

 - The problem: consumers consider only their private benefits (MPB) and ignore external benefits, so merit goods are under-consumed and under-produced compared with the socially optimal level.

-The shaded triangle represents the welfare loss from under-consumption.
+The shaded triangle represents the social welfare loss from under-consumption.

 To reach the social optimum, output and consumption must increase.